 However, most minerals come in an inert or inorganic form, which our bodies cannot absorb – such as metal ores.

 What is the difference between organic and inorganic trace minerals?

 Technically, all trace minerals are inorganic by definition.
-The term “organic trace minerals” or fulvic minerals is used to describe plant-based trace minerals that have been converted into readily absorbable forms by plants or chelated by natural substances such as fulvic acid.
+The term “organic trace minerals” or fulvic minerals is used to describe plant-based trace minerals that have been converted into readily absorbable forms by plants or bound together by natural substances such as fulvic acid.
 Trace minerals in this form are far more compatible with our chemistry as organic life-forms and are thus referred to as organic minerals.
-Inorganic trace minerals are known to cause digestive problems and tend to be less bioavailable to us than organic trace minerals.
+Inorganic trace minerals may contribute to digestive problems and tend to be less bioavailable to us than organic trace minerals.

 In spite of these facts, no pure trace minerals supplements can ever be labeled as ‘certified organic’ (unless they contain organic plant additives), as they are not deemed to be organic.